asip-cslt/Vocal-Separartion-Baseline/README.md

 # Pretrained Model

-For a quick test, you can download our pretrained model from Hugging Face and place it unde `Conv-Tasnet/separation/results`.
+For a quick test, you can download our pretrained model from Hugging Face and place it unde `Conv-Tasnet/separation/results`.The SI-SDR result on the validation set with the pretrained model is 0.21.

 👉 [swc2/Voice-Separation](https://huggingface.co/swc2/Voice-Separation)